-In 2020 DSS had DKK 9.7M in other income in the period 11th of December to the 31st of December.
-This income is related to the MGA business and will be converted to insurance revenue next year.
-Other expenses ended up at DKK 9.7M and are costs related to running the MGA business.
+In 2021 DSS had DKK 101,351T in other income.
+This income is related mainly to run off from the MGA business and will be converted to insurance revenue next year.
+Other expenses ended up at DKK 92,630T and are mainly costs related to runoff of the MGA business.